BCSO: Argument leads to shooting death at Daphne dirt pit

 “I heard six shots and I was in the kitchen washing dishes when I heard the ambulance and the Sheriff’s Department come through,” she recalled.
 “That’s when I come out the front door.”

-Investigators said the altercation was an isolated incident between the victim and suspect and don’t believe anyone living nearby was ever in any danger.
+Investigators said both men were contract employees and the altercation was an isolated incident between the two.
+Deputies don’t believe anyone living nearby was ever in any danger.

 Colby Cooper with Friendship Materials, LLC released the following statement…